Curriculum Vitae

 Additional Functions

-• 2019 – present JHNA Digital Advisory Group Board Member, Journal of Historians of Netherlandish Art
+• 2019 – 2021: JHNA Digital Advisory Group Board Member, Journal of Historians of Netherlandish Art

-• 2019 – present Monthly Research Seminar Organizer, Department of Art History, University of Amsterdam
+• 2019 – 2021: Monthly Research Seminar Organiser, Department of Art History, University of Amsterdam

-• 2018 – present Project Associate, NWO infrastructure project: Golden Agents: Creative industries and the making of the Dutch Golden Age, Royal Netherlands Academy of Arts and Sciences (Huygens Institute for the History of the Netherlands and the Meertens Institute)
+• 2018 – 2022: Project Associate, NWO Golden Agents: Creative industries and the making of the Dutch Golden Age, Royal Netherlands Academy of Arts and Sciences

 Teaching

-• [Forthcoming] MA course: A digital lens: new tools for interpreting early modern art and culture
+• Spring 2024 MA course: A digital lens: new tools for interpreting early modern art and culture

-• Spring 2023 (With dr. Elmer Kolfin) BA course: Hollandse kunst in de zeventiende eeuw
+• Spring 2023 BA2 course: Hollandse kunst in de zeventiende eeuw (With dr. Elmer Kolfin)

 • (Guest lecture) Spring 2022 MA course: Schilders, liefhebbers en de markt voor schilderijen: 1590-1700, invited by dr. Piet Bakker